From 26th October 2020 pharmacies will no longer be able to order prescriptions on behalf of patients

 If you have any further questions about how we are running things currently, please phone the surgery and a member of the reception team will be happy to help.

 - I have symptoms of COVID-19, what do I do?

 Visiting the 111 website remains the first thing to do in this situation.
 There are a series of questions to answer and it will advise you of the path to take.
 If 111 advise you to contact us, then please do so.
 You will be put down for a phone call with the GP and they will assess you over the phone.

 - How do I request a prescription?

-Patient access is the preferred option for prescriptions requests.
+Patient access is the preferred option for prescriptionsrequests.
 For those who aren’t registered for online services, there is the email address, firstname.lastname@example.org.
 For those who don’t have access to email, family or friends can request on your behalf.
 Alternatively, you can post a paper request through the door of the surgery, including your name, DOB and the names and strength of all individual items you wish to order.

 - I need to collect my sick note/blood form/referral/prescription etc, can I come to the surgery?

 All documents will be sent electronically where possible otherwise yes, you may collect from us.
 Please remember the doors remain closed, so please ring the bell for assistance when you arrive.

 All GP Practices are required to declare the average earnings for GPs working to deliver NHS services to patients at each practice.